TMTM

 Greenwich, Connecticut

-This town near the state's southwestern shoreline will be hosting its free 15th annual Greenwich Reindeer Festival this year Nov.
-24-Dec.
-23. Santa will be there, and visitors can visit reindeer, pick out a Christmas tree at Sam Bridge Nursery & Greenhouses, and shop for gifts in the town's local retail boutiques.
+This town near the state's southwestern shoreline hosts an annual Greenwich Reindeer Festival.
+Santa visits, and visitors can visit reindeer, pick out a Christmas tree at Sam Bridge Nursery & Greenhouses, and shop for gifts in the town's local retail boutiques.

 Yelp/ Diana C.